 –Robin Glinton, VP Data Science Applications at Salesforce

 The hidden data workforce — in this case, the sales team — was involved at every step, from finding the heart of the problem to creating and improving the solution.
-The resulting tool worked so well, it’s now a product you can buy from Salesforce.
+The resulting tool worked so well that it’s now a product they sell.
 You might not need an AI-powered sales forecasting tool, but if you want to create a data-driven culture fast, you do need the Collective Data Empowerment thinking that helped this Salesforce initiative succeed.

 Strategies: AP’s data journalism program

-Effective data sharing goes far beyond simply providing access and sending out spreadsheets.
-The Collective Data Empowerment approach to data sharing helps people across the data literacy spectrum understand where the data comes from, what it means, what they can do with it, and other context to improve understanding and usability.
+Effective data sharing goes beyond just sharing spreadsheets.
+The Collective Data Empowerment approach to data sharing means people across the data literacy spectrum understand where the data comes from, what it means, what they can do with it, and other context to improve understanding and usability.

-Knowing this, The Associated Press collects, prepares, and packages the data so its members can easily discover and report local stories.
-Every dataset ships with ready-to-fire SQL queries and simple instructions so members can easily segment the data for their local news markets.
+Knowing this, The Associated Press collects, prepares, and packages the data in their data catalog so its members can easily discover and report local stories.
+Every dataset ships with ready-to-fire SQL queries and simple instructions, so members can easily segment the data for their local news markets.

-Through AP’s data journalism program, journalists from 300+ organizations have gained access to a user-friendly source of vetted, story-rich data to power local news.
+Through AP’s data journalism program, journalists from 300+ organizations have gained access to a user-friendly source of vetted and story-rich data to power local news.